executablebooks/meta/docs/projects.md

 *Phase 1:*

-- [x] `myst` parser that is compliant with commonmark as a base, with extensions for roles and directives.
-For supported syntax please refer to [here](https://github.com/ExecutableBookProject/MyST-Parser#parsed-token-classes)
+- [ ] Provide a parser that can convert raw text, written in an extended Markdown syntax (including roles and directives), to the `docutils` AST (used by Sphinx).
+For supported syntax please refer to [the myst-parser documentation](https://github.com/ExecutableBookProject/MyST-Parser#parsed-token-classes)

 *Phase II:*

+Provide language support for user editing of documents written in MyST, in the form of:

+- [ ] A reference static syntax highlighter.
-- [ ] footnote support
+- [ ] A standalone linting / diagnostic tool
 - [ ] integration with `myst-nb`

+*Phase III:*

+- [ ] Build on the tools developed in Phase II to introduce a full Language Support Protocol (LSP) implementation, including:
+    - document tree stucture views
+    - autocompletion for role and directive names and options.
+    - hover views for dollar enclosed math
+    - real-time linting diagnostics

 ### [myst-nb](https://github.com/ExecutableBookProject/MyST-NB)